Welcome to Australia's only research centre dedicated to the fight against chronic obstructive pulmonary disease (COPD).

 The high-tech facility leads the way with research to better understand, treat and prevent this disease.
-The establishment of the Woolcock Emphysema Centre has been made possible through the generous support of our Donors, the Ernest Heine Family Foundation, and Mrs Janice Gibson and the late Mr Freddie Gibson.
+The establishment of the Woolcock Emphysema Centre has been made possible through the generous support of our donors, the Ernest Heine Family Foundation, and Mrs Janice Gibson and the late Mr Freddie Gibson.

-The first theme is devoted to developing diagnostic tools that can be used to manage the disease and predict emphysema at an early stage.
+The first theme is devoted to developing diagnostic tools that can be used to manage COPD and predict emphysema at an early stage.
 Work is already underway to build a test that can pick up lung changes before any wheeze or breathlessness symptoms appear.

 A third theme specialises in building innovative technologies for people already suffering from emphysema.
-These researchers are working closely with clinicians to develop novel inhalation therapies to treat recurring chest infections and shortness of breath in patients.
+Our researchers are working closely with clinicians to develop novel inhalation therapies to treat recurring chest infections and shortness of breath in patients.

 The COVID-19 pandemic has presented new challenges to our research.
 We have contributed to research and clinical efforts to fight COVID-19, including providing advice and developing guidelines for the conducting of pulmonary rehabilitation to support recovery from COVID-19, produced for the NSW Agency for Clinical Innovation.